catamphetamine/react-time-ago/README.md

 // Examples: "round", "floor".
 round: PropTypes.string,

-// If specified, the time won't "tick" past this threshold (in seconds).
+// When `freezeAt` timestamp is specified, the label will stop refreshing
+// itself when `Date.now()` becomes equal to `freezeAt`.
-// For example, if `minTimeLeft` is `60 * 60`
+// For example, if `freezeAt = Date.now() + 60 * 1000` is passed,
-// then the time won't "tick" past "in 1 hour".
+// the label will refresh itself for 1 minute, after which it will freeze
+// and stop refreshing itself.
-minTimeLeft: PropTypes.number,
+freezeAt: PropTypes.number,

 // A React component to render the relative time label.
 // Receives properties: